Locations:

 How are chemical pregnancies treated?

 There isn’t a treatment for chemical pregnancies.
 But many people who have one pregnancy end early go on to have healthy pregnancies in the future.
-If you have recurring chemical pregnancies, your doctor may refer you to a fertility specialist.
+If you have recurring chemical pregnancies, your pregnancy care provider may refer you to a fertility specialist.

 Knowing that your chances are good for a successful pregnancy in the future doesn’t mean that you don’t need help processing your pregnancy coming to an end.
 Everyone experiences pregnancy loss differently.
 You may feel relieved if you weren’t ready for the pregnancy.
-You may feel disappointed that you got to experience the joy of learning you were pregnant only to have that feeling taken away a short while after.
-You may not feel any particular way at all, and that’s OK.
+You may feel disappointed that you got to experience the joy of learning you were pregnant only to have that feeling taken away.
+You may not feel any way at all, and that’s OK.

-If you need to process your loss or if you need to speak to someone who can guide you when it comes to next steps, though, reach out to your healthcare provider or a counselor.
-They can connect you with the resources you need to put your self care first.
+If you need to process your loss or if you need to speak to someone who can guide you when it comes to next steps, reach out to your healthcare provider or a counselor.
+They can connect you with the resources you need to put your self-care first.

 Care at Cleveland Clinic